Collaboration95/DistributedSystem_ProjectPlaceholderName/README.md

    - cd client
    - go run client.go

+3. Type in `clean` to reformat the seats.txt file.

 # To book a seat

 Enter your requests in the format 'SeatID RequestType' (e.g., '1A RESERVE')